March 20, 2023 | Maria Fritzsche

 - Look Forward for at least three months to identifying reoccurring meetings.

 - Look backwards for at least three months to identify prior recurring and various other non-recurring meetings

 - Determine which ones you must really attend and ensure that they are scheduled out for the year if possible.
-If a committee organizer hasn’t set out invites for the year, add a Hold the Date for the event so that you don’t forget or run into a conflict.
+If a committee organiser hasn’t set out invites for the year, add a Hold the Date for the event so that you don’t forget or run into a conflict.

 - Are there committees that do not require compliance attendance but you or a delegate can be copied on meeting minutes and/or followed up if there are questions coming out of the meeting?
-If so, communicate to the organize the reason you should be removed and how you can continue to assist via email communication to you or preferably, your delegate.
+If so, communicate to the organise the reason you should be removed and how you can continue to assist via email communication to you or preferably, your delegate.